-Articles 18 and 27 of the Convention confirm the importance of the responsibility of parents or legal guardians for the upbringing of their children, but at the same time CRC requires States parties to provide the necessary assistance to parents (or other caregivers), in the performance of their parental responsibilities.
+Articles 18 and 27 of the Convention confirm the importance of the responsibility of parents or legal guardians for the upbringing of their children, but at the same time the CRC requires States parties to provide the necessary assistance to parents (or other caregivers), in the performance of their parental responsibilities.
 The measures of assistance should not only focus on the prevention of negative situations, but should also emphasise the promotion of the social potential of parents.
 There is a wealth of information on home- and family-based prevention programmes, such as parent training, programmes to enhance parent-child interaction and home visitation programmes, which can commence when the child is very young.
 In addition, investment in early childhood development and education correlates with a lower rate of future violence and crime.

 States parties should fully promote and support the involvement of children, parents, community leaders and other key actors (e.g. representatives of NGOs, probation services and social workers) in the development and implementation of prevention programmes.
 The quality of this involvement is a key factor in the success of these programmes.